lefranz/geneva-dictators/README.md

 # GVA Dictator Alert

-This TwitterBot is tracking jets used by autocratic governments landing and leaving Geneva Airport.
+This TwitterBot is tracking planes registered to autocratic governments landing and leaving Geneva Airport.
 The results are posted on: https://twitter.com/GVA_Watcher

 Help us grow this list by sending new planes registrations to francois@vesper.media